Haughton School

 • Ensures the school is implementing current and best practice asthma management strategies

-Enables the school to promote its self-evaluated status to ensure that the community is aware of the school's commitment to Asthma Friendly strategies
+Enables the school to promote its self-evaluated status to ensure that the community is aware of the school's commitment to Asthma Friendly strategies.

 Telford School Nurses